da-crab/Bingus-Modpack/README.md

 ## Setup
 > A lot of the following options will be based on your device's specs.

 - When you load into a world, you may notice from the FPS counter that Vsync is on.
-If you want to mess with those options, go ahead and go to
+If you want to mess with those options, go to 'Video Settings...' in the settings menu.
+Vsync and max framerate can be changed in 'General', while the FOS counter can be toggled on and off in 'Extras'.